NixOS/rfcs/rfcs/0000-feature-parameter-names.md

-3. Camel case, but allowing to follow upstream spelling, produces naturally looking identifies like `enableSSH`, `withLibreSSL`, `enableAudio` that are completely inconsistent among each other.
+3. Camel case, but allowing to follow upstream spelling, produces naturally looking identifies like `enableSSH`, `withLibreSSL`, `enableAudio` that are wildly inconsistent between each other.

 # Prior art
 [prior-art]: #prior-art